petazeta/youronlineshop/docs/checkout.md

 ## Introduction

 Ordering process starts when user adds a product to the [cart](cart.md).
 When cart is not empty we can click the checkout button.
-If the user is not logged in it will show the login layout and after the login the checkout process will continue.
+If the user is not logged in it will show the login layout and, after the login, the checkout process will continue.

-It is showing the order and requesting user to introduce some data like the address and to select th shipping type and payment type.
-Then it will show the order and a button for the payment process that is external.
+Checkout process is then showing the order and requesting user to introduce its address and to select the shipping type and payment type.
+Then it will show the order and a button for the payment process (that button comes from an external script).

 ## Implementation

 Checkout process is some of the largest facilities.
-The templates that take part on it are: chktmain, ordercart, orderitem, chktuserdata, useraddressview, userdata, singleinput, chktshipping, shippinglist, shippingtype, chktpayment, paymnentlist, paymenttype, chktend, order, ordershipping and the template for the payment: paypal.
+Some templates that takes part on it are: chktmain, ordercart, orderitem, chktuserdata, useraddressview, userdata, singleinput, chktshipping, shippinglist, shippingtype, chktpayment, paymnentlist, paymenttype, chktend, order, ordershipping and the template for the payment: paypalm stripe.

 It starts when launching template chktmain.
 It shows the order but first it creates the order node inside webuser node.
 The following code is for creating the order node and populating it with the cart elements.
 ```